-Text Submission will require your students to copy and paste their paper in a text box to submit their paper.
+Text Submission requires students to copy and paste their assignment in a text box in order to submit.
 Alternatively, you can allow your students to choose their submission type by selecting Any Submission Type.

 - Select the number of parts you would like the assignment to have from the Number of Parts drop-down menu.
 Each Turnitin assignment in Moodle Direct V2 can have multiple parts associated with it.
 The student must submit a file to each part to complete the assignment.
 By default, Moodle will create a one part assignment.

 - Select the Maximum File Size for submissions.
 Turnitin allows up to 2mb for a text-only submission and 40mb for a text and graphic submission.
 The maximum file size can be adjusted in this setting in line with your requirements.

 - Opt to allow or disallow any file type.
 By selecting Yes, submissions will be checked for originality where possible, submissions will be available for download and GradeMark feedback tools will be available where possible.
 By selectingNo, only file types that allow originality reports to be generated will be accepted.

 - The option to Display Originality Reports to Student provides instructors with the ability to control whether students are allowed to view Originality Reports within each created assignment.
 Select Yes to allow students to see the Originality Report for the assignment.
 The default setting is No.

 - Opt to show student grades as fractions or percentages.

 - To maintain synchronized data between Turnitin and Moodle, select Yes, automatically refresh originality scores and grades.
 Alternatively, select No, I will refresh originality scores and grades manually.